kushalbhatia/duplicate-files/README.md

 16. Write to a text file that contains duplicate files using the key (complete_file_path) from duplicate_files_dict

-17. Create a csv file if you want to and write all of your path files to it (hashed files and duplicate files)
+17. Create an optional csv file and write all of the files in path to it (hashed files and duplicate files)

 18. Merge the duplicate_files and hashed_files dictionaries

-19. Return unique dictionary keys (complete_file_paths) of duplicates
+19. Return unique dictionary keys (complete_file_paths) of duplicate files

 20. Create parsed arguments for four parameters: starting directory, duplicates file, an optional file for all files, and an optional parameter for user created ignored directories